 The following year, I joined Shri Ram College of Commerce.

 In the meanwhile, I cleared the Professional Competence Course (PCC) alongside college and started working as an Associate with Grant Thornton in Delhi, India.
 This was in Aug 2011.

 Like any 20-year-old, I was thrilled at first to be working at a Big Accounting firm.
 However, just a few months into my job, I realized I wanted to learn about different aspects of a business and not just accounting and taxation!

-From a Big 10 Accounting firm to a Startup
+Quitting a Big Accounting firm to join a startup

 By now the startup industry was booming in India, and I knew being a part of the startup world would give me an all-rounded exposure.